-How do you cook Beef Tips and Gravy?
+How do you make Beef Tips and Gravy?

-Now add the beef tips to a large ziploc bag with flour, salt and pepper.
-Add the a little oil in the same skillet over medium heat.
+Now add the beef tips to a large Ziploc bag with flour, salt, and pepper.
+Add a little oil to the same skillet over medium heat.
 Now add the beef tips and cook until browned on all sides.
-Remove from the pan and place on a plate or you can use the same plate as the vegetables as long as it is big enough.
-Add the wine to the skillet and stir scraping the brown bits off the bottom.
+Remove from the pan and place on a plate, or you can use the same plate as the vegetables as long as it is big enough.
+Add the wine to the skillet and stir, scraping the brown bits off the bottom.
 This technique is commonly referred to as deglazing.
-Add all but one half cup of the beef broth and add the Worcestershire Sauce.
-Reduce the heat and simmer for five minutes.
+Add all but 1/2 cup of the beef broth and add the Worcestershire Sauce.
+Reduce the heat and simmer for 5 minutes.

-Stir one quarter cup of flour with the half cup of beef broth.
+Stir 1/4 cup of flour with a 1/2 of beef broth.
 Slowly whisk the mixture into the liquid in the skillet.
 Cook for just a couple of minutes or until slightly thickened.
 Add the mushroom mixture and beef tips back to the skillet.
-Simmer for about five minutes or so.
+Simmer for about 5 minutes or so.
 Season with salt and freshly cracked black pepper to taste.
-Serve over noodles, rice or mashed potatoes.
+Serve over noodles, rice, or mashed potatoes.

-So if you have a hankering for an easy deeeeeeeelish comfort dinner than I have your ticket.
+So if you have a hankering for an easy deeeeeeeelish comfort dinner, then I have your ticket.
 This One Skillet Savory Beef Tips and Gravy will make your day!

 Other beef recipes you will love!